meghakunder/Credit-card-fraud-detection-using-ML/README.md

 The dataset is available <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud"><b>here</b></a>

 I have used Random Forest Algorithm to find the important features in the dataset.
 I found results from both Random Forest and DecisionTree, to compare them.
 Main task was to find the frauds in the dataset.
 The dataset contains 492 cases of fraud.

+I have created a blog that explains each and every steps :https://meghakunder.github.io/